TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 slavery.

-So the basic thesis of this paper is that we have to rethink our
+this paper is that we have to rethink our

 thinking about nuclear weapons in general and their abolition in